 Acute ischemia may increase the tissue excitability, favoring the focal activity for abnormal automaticity in normal tissue and initiate ventricular tachycardia.

 The triggered activity is defined by impulse initiation caused by afterdepolarizations 2.

-Early Afterdepolarization: It is the mechanism of the Torsades de Pointes Characterized associated with a long QT syndrome.
+Early afterdepolarization: It is the mechanism of the torsades de pointes associated with a long QT syndrome.

 Electrocardiographic Classification of Ventricular Tachycardia

 - Non-sustained ventricular tachycardia: Three or more beats in duration, terminating spontaneously in less than 30 s 3.

 - Monomorphic: Non-sustained VT with a single QRS morphology.